 Habits are the tasks or behaviors we have to help us reach an end goal.
 Every morning when you shower, you are actually practicing a habit.
 In this case a good habit.
 While it’s always a good thing to have good habits in place, most of us are plagued by our toxic habits, which is no good!

-In order to work on your personal development, reflect on where you are now and where you want to be.
-Do you have any routines in place?
+In order to work towards living a happier life, you should reflect on where you are now and where you want to be.
+Do you have any good routines or habits in place?
 Are you actively working towards your goals or vision?
 Do your habits actually align with your goals?

 It doesn’t matter how you answered those questions, but that you just start to.

 Before I set new personal goals, I think of what I’m currently doing that will help me achieve that goal.
 And i think of the habits that really aren’t doing me much good in the first place.

 When I decided to go for my MBA, I started to think of what I would need to do in order to get accepted into a program and begin my graduate career.

 At the time, I was in my mid 20’s and I was partying a lot and hanging out with friends every weekend.
 And sometimes in into the wee hours of the morning…

 While it was fun, I knew that these weren’t habits I could hold on to while I was in school.
 And it didn’t’ help me get ready for a life of working full-time and going to grad school.
 I had to leave some of these habits in the past so I could better work towards my future.

 So the first step is all about reflection.
 Reflecting on your good and bad habits and being mindful of how it can impact your life negatively.